DATX11-22/quaru/CONTRIBUTING.md

 Keeps track of what is being done and what needs to be done.
 Issues both reflect discovered flaws and features in progress.
 If the issue relates to a specific project, it is encouraged to add it to a related project board.

 When working on an issue you **must** assign yourself to it as to prevent miscommunication and conflicting work!

+### Merging and Rebasing
+Using both merging and rebasing is beneficial in order to maintain a clean commit history throughout the project.
+It is important to know when to use what.

+- `merge` is used when the target branch is public and meant to be shared.
+This is for example when new features are brought into the `main` branch.
+It is then encouraged to squash (--squash flag) the commit in order to keep the commit history of such branches clean.
+- `rebase` is used for private branches.
+This is for example when a `feature` is based on another and can be reincorporated back into the original, as two commit histories may prove unnecessary.
+This gives the benefit of only having one `merge` in the end instead of two. **NOTE:** never rebase a public branch onto a private target as it leads to diverging commit histories!

 ## Naming conventions
 [RFC 430](https://github.com/rust-lang/rfcs/blob/master/text/0430-finalizing-naming-conventions.md) desribes the Rust naming conventions used.